 This is a good perception of having masculine qualities, he is not needy, clingy or pathetic.
 He is confident, funny and takes the lead.
 All important attributes for a man who wants to take control of a relationship.

 “If you died right now, how would you feel about your life?”

 That is the question Tyler asks the narrator in the car, this forces the narrator to admit he would not feel anything good.
 Tyler acts as an element of the narrators personality that wants people to be their best.

-When Tyler points the gun at the convience store clerk and threatens to kill him in six weeks if he is not on his way to becoming a vet is an extreme approach he takes because he doesn’t want the kid wasting his life.
+When Tyler points the gun at the convenience store clerk and threatens to kill him in six weeks if he is not on his way to becoming a vet is an extreme approach he takes because he doesn’t want the kid wasting his life.

 “Tomorrow will be the most beautiful day of Raymond K. Hessel’s life.
 His breakfast will taste better than any meal you and I have ever tasted.”

-Therefore I always think that I should try to do something, so that if I die tomorrow I would be able to see something positive in my last breath.
+Therefore you should always try to do something, if you die tomorrow then at least you can see something positive in your last breath.